amuricah (AMURICAH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 amuricah Historical Price

-According to the latest data gathered on amuricah live price page, the current price of amuricah is 0USD.
+According to the latest data gathered on amuricah live price page, the current price of amuricah is 0.000011USD.
 The circulating supply of amuricah(AMURICAH) is

 In the past 24 hours, amuricah has shown a price movement of